321999/FULL-STACK-project-in-python/r.md

 Out[5]: <User: User object (1)>
 ```

-or second one is by usng the object which is also called the model manager
+or second one is by using the object which is also called the model manager
 ```
  user=User.objects.create(name="lksjd",email="K@gmail.com",age=23,address="kjfaksjdhf kasjhdfkajsh")